 The only restriction imposed by HEVC Video Extension is on hardware.
 Microsoft has published a list of compatible components for this extension.
 It's part of it top Intel i7 processors (Kaby Lake, Kaby Lake Refresh, Coffee Lake)and graphics processing boards performance.
 Graphic boards AMD RX 400, RX 500 si RX Vega 56/64, Nvidia GeForce GTX 1000 , GTX 950 and 960 series.

 It is unclear why Microsoft decided to withdraw the codec HEVC from the systems Windows 10, but this decision affected a very large number of users.
 Especially considering that this codec is necessary for using the Netflix service and others like it that deliver high quality video streaming.

 High Efficiency Video Coding (HEVC) is a video compression standard, also known as H.265 or MPEG-H Part 2, being one of the successors of the old AVC (H.264 or MPEG-4 Part 10).

-With the release of MacOS High Sierra and iOS 11, Apple introduced this standard by default on Mac, iPhone, iPad and iPod touch, delivering better picture quality with low hard disk space.
+With the release of macOS High Sierra and iOS 11, Apple introduced this standard by default on Mac, iPhone, iPad and iPod touch, thus providing better image quality with reduced space on the hard drive.